 Which is older TCP IP or OSI?

-What is the TCP IP model explain in detail?
+What is the TCP IP model explained in detail?

 What are the advantages of the TCP IP model over the OSI model?